 Suggested changes to definition of Inclusive Excellence were:

-In the first sentence, “At the heart of the UWW model of inclusive excellence is the articulation and establishment of high expectations . . . “
+In the first sentence, “At the heart of the UWW model of inclusive excellence is the intentional and sustained articulation and establishment of high expectations . . . “

 Add a second sentence: We fall short of excellence if we are not inclusive.